Food Science Department at Purdue University in West Lafayette, Indiana has created an “Industry Fellows Program”,

 studies, the students will be closely linked to participating food

 companies.
 The outstanding students trained will then be well prepared for successful careers in the food industry.

-Cargill, Con Agra Foods, General Mills, and Nestlé
+Cargill, Con Agra Foods, and General Mills

 Support of Graduate Students in First Year:

 Four graduate students/year (M.S. or Ph.D.) will be selected as “Industry Fellows”, supported in their first year on a research assistantship of $22,000/year, made possible by industry gift funds.

 members in the Food Science Graduate Program will use grant funds to

 support these students on research assistantship of $22,000/year for the